Asian shares mostly lower after mixed day on Wall Street

 BANGKOK (AP) — Shares were mostly lower in Asia on Thursday after a mixed session on Wall Street as losses by technology and industrial companies offset other gains.

-Shanghai saw a modest gain after reopening following the Lunar New Year holiday.
-Shares fell in Tokyo, Hong Kong and Sydney.
+Shanghai advanced after reopening following the Lunar New Year holiday.
+Shares fell in Tokyo, Hong Kong and Seoul.

 The yield on the 10-year Treasury note held near its highest level in a year, at 1.27%.
 Bond rates have risen on expectations that pandemic recoveries will push inflation higher, and that has capped buying enthusiasm, as investors have sold to lock in recent gains.